PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 `apt-get install python3-tk`
 `python3 -m pip install matplotlib`

-4. Rerun the program now (with or without the debugger) and after a few moments a plot window appears with the output:
+4. Re-run the program (with or without the debugger) and after a few moments a plot window appears with the output:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS24.PNG)